 YO OBSOLETE is a choreographic memoir based on personal recollections, reminiscences and childhood memories including boyhood bonding, cross dressing, gender identity and incomprehension.

 A bright pink remote control car is the centerpiece for the performance.
-It combines the shape of a traditionally masculine toy with the symbolism of a traditionally known feminine color, integrating two gender identities.
+It combines the shape of a traditionally masculine toy with the symbolism of a traditionally known feminine color.

-The piece reclaims elements of the queer and pop culture to deconstruct these toxic stereotypes and to conceptualize diverse ways of representing identity.
+The piece reclaims elements of the queer and pop culture to deconstruct toxic stereotypes of gender identity.